localgovdrupal/docs/docs/src/content/features/workflow.md

 Not all roles have the permission to move content between all states.

-A common workflow would be:
+A common workflow may be:

 1. A Contributor creates a new piece of content and saves it as _Draft_
 2. They return to the content and finish it and save it as _Needs review_